Home Page Guide

 These aims are achieved by:

-- Providing the starting points for three possible pathways that lead to a specific species or a Dorset nature reserve or wildlife 'hot-spot'
+- Providing the starting points for three possible pathways that lead to information about a specific species or a Dorset nature reserve or wildlife 'hot-spot'

 This section can be used for:

-- Using an alternative 'query' based approach to species identification
+- Or for using an alternative 'query' based approach to species identification

-- Find species information by common or scientific name
+- Or for finding species information by common or scientific name using an alphabetic index

 - much more!